programminghistorian/ph-submissions/lessons/Simple-Calculations-with-R.md

 [1] 230
 ```

+This would give you the total number of passengers (in hundreds of thousands) who flew in January and February of 1949.

 R can do more than just simple arithmetic, though.
 You can create [objects](https://en.wikipedia.org/wiki/Mathematical_object), or [variables](https://en.wikipedia.org/wiki/Variable_(computer_science)), to represent numbers and [expressions](https://en.wikipedia.org/wiki/Expression_(computer_science)).
 For example, you could name the January 1949 value a variable such as `Jan1949`.
 Type `Jan1949<- 112` into the console and then `Jan1949` on the next line.
 The `<-` notation assigns the value `112` to the variable `Jan1949`.
 You should see:

 ```